vinsidious/gac/ROADMAP.md

 1. **Core Functionality**: Generate excellent commit messages using AI
 2. **Simplicity**: Maintain a clean, easy-to-understand codebase
 3. **Reliability**: Ensure the tool works consistently across environments
+4. **Maintainability**: Keep the code easy for a single person to maintain and understand

 ## Explicitly Not Planned